halcyon/renewedbrain.com/contact.md

 her internship in neuropsychology and behavioral medicine at the University of Miami Medical School/ Jackson Memorial Hospital.
-Her two year post-doctoral residency was completed at The Center for Cognitive Rehabilitation in Decatur, Georgia under the supervision of Stephen
+Her two year post-doctoral residency was completed at The Center for Cognitive Rehabilitation in Decatur, Georgia under the supervision of the late Stephen
 J. Johnson, Ph.D., ABPP, and John R. Sass, Ph.D.
-Dr. Lacy is a member of the American Psychological Association, National Academy of Neuropsychology, International Neuropsychological Society, American Academy of Pain Management, and National Register of Health Service Providers.
+Dr. Lacy is a member of the National Academy of Neuropsychology, American Academy of Clinical Neuropsychology, American Board of Professional Psychology,  and National Register of Health Service Providers.

 #### National Register of Health Service Providers
 * [National Register](http://www.nationalregister.org)